 - Flex spending and health savings cards (FSA and HSA)

-Please note that we do NOT accept Kaiser or HealthNet, we will soon be out of network for United and we will NOT bill Workman's Comp.
+Please note that we do NOT accept Kaiser United or HealthNet, and we will NOT bill Workman's Comp.

 Deductibles: In accordance with our contracts with insurance companies, patients will be charged the amount that is applied toward their deductible.
 We have contracts with all of the insurance companies that we bill, so the amount a patient is responsible for depends on the company.
 We bill all insurances $170 for a 60-minute therapeutic massage as of June, 1st 2017.